When competing in an online qualification season for the FIFA Interactive World Cup 2016, you will notice there is a five-tier division system.

 If there is a disconnection after a match kicks off and the person who disconnected was winning

 Consistency is the key to success and advancement.
 The divisional ranking format ensures players compete against similar calibre players, so progress is always possible even if you are not in the top division.
 A player will always face someone that is in the same division as themselves.
 This helps both top players and newcomers remain competitive because they will only play against opponents with similar skill level.

-For the full FIFA Interactive World Cup 2015 Terms and Conditions please see the Official Documents page.
+Read the complete FIFA Interactive World Cup 2016 Terms and Conditions.